 Grant Facilitator Network

 As part of the Enhancing Research Capacity and Opportunity initiative, grant-seeking faculty can connect with a network of grant-successful faculty to assist with submission and revisions of grant applications.
 Facilitators will review grant applications and provide constructive feedback, or share samples of successful grant proposals and abstracts.
-The Network also provides opportunities to register and search a portal of potential project collaborators across campus and beyond.
-This feature will be available by June 1, 2013.

 The Network: Who We Are